![]() |

 Rabies Program (Animal Confinements and Testing)

-This division works very closely with the Animal Control Divisions, reviews reports of all animal bites to insure proper procedures for confinement, confinement releases and notifications to victims.
-When animals are not located for confinement or testing, victims receive calls and letters from the EHSS to assure they are aware of the state health department’s position regarding the need for rabies post-exposure treatment.
-This division also makes the decision to require animal rabies testing when necessary, and prepares the specimens for shipment to the state laboratory.
+Rabies is a fatal, but preventable viral disease of mammals.
+The virus infects the central nervous system, ultimately causing brain inflammation and death.
+RCAHD staff work closely with local Animal Control divisions to review reports of all animal bites to ensure proper procedures for confinement, confinement releases and victim notifications.
+When animals are not located for confinement or testing, victims receive calls and letters regarding the state health department’s position on the need for rabies post-exposure treatment.
+In circumstances when animal rabies testing is necessary, division staff prepare the specimens for shipment to the state laboratory.

 Rabies Program